 The current independent non-executive Directors which qualify as "external directors" under Israeli law are Mr. Harel Locker, Mrs. Orna Pollack and Dr. Avigdor Shafferman.
 Mr. Locker was appointed in September 2016 for a term of three years.
-Dr. Shafferman was appointed in February 2015 for a term of three years and Mrs. Pollack was appointed in September 2015 for a term of three years.
+Dr. Shafferman was appointed in February 2015 for a term of three years and his office was terminated in February 2018 and Mrs. Pollack was appointed in September 2015 for a term of three years, which terminates in September 2018.
+As will be seen below, the various Committees of the Board are comprised of the external directors, which guarantees full independence while these Committees perform their corporate functions in the Company.